onfleet/node-onfleet/README.es.md

 > Tanto `{ 'analytics': 'true' }` como `{ analytics: true }` funcionan parámetros de búsqueda porque ambos representan un objeto JSON válido

-To get one of the documents within an endpoint, if the optional _paramName_ is not provided, the library will search by ID.
-If _paramName_ is provided, it will search by _paramName_:
 Para obtener uno de los elementos de un endpoint, si el parámetreo opcional _paramName_ no es suministrado, la libraría buscará por ID.
 Si _paramName_ es suministrado, se utilizará _paramName_:
 ```js
 get(<parameter>, <paramName> (optional), <queryParam> (optional));